The Vengeance of She: Production

 Hammer Film Productions had planned a sequel to She within three months of its completion.
 It was originally meant to be called Ayesha – Daughter of She and to feature Ursula Andress.
 Andress' contract with Hammer expired after She and she did not appear in the sequel.
 Susan Denberg was chosen as to replace her but eventually newcomer Olinka Berova was cast instead.

 Filming took place at MGM/EMI studios in England; Monte Carlo; and Almeria, Spain, starting on 26 June 1967.

 Co-star Edward Judd commented on Berova: "Olinka wasn't an actress.
 I don't know what she was.
 Perhaps she was a model.
 I figured she was making it with somebody behind the scenes.
 I wonder whatever became of her.
 She totally disappeared.
 Olinka had a physical resemblance to Ursula, except that Ursula could act a bit.
 Olinka's knowledge of screen craft was somewhat limited.
 It was impossible to work with her.
 I realised, 'Not a great deal between the ears here.'
 But I bit my tongue and thought of the paycheck."
 The film would be Judd's last as a leading man.

 Don Sharp was originally meant to direct but he was unavailable.

 Release

+The film opened in London on 4 April 1968.

+Reception

 The film was poorly received, critically and commercially.

-It was widely criticised as having little if any resemblance to the H. Rider Haggard stories on which it was supposedly based.
+The Monthly Film Bulletin wrote: "Grotesquely unconvincing melodrama, inspired in name only by Rider Haggard, and starring a young Czech actress who presents a busty front to all eventualities but is otherwise required to be almost entirely somnambulistic.
+The dialogue is literally unspeakable, and the cast mainly to be pitied as they labour through a morass of turgid situations.
+What exactly the vengeance of She has to do with it all never becomes quite clear."